How Covenant Works

 Most good projects don’t fail because the idea is wrong.

-They fail because capital arrives too late, in the wrong form, or not at all — while demand that would have funded them sits uncoordinated, unexpressed, and invisible.
+They fail because backing arrives too late, in the wrong form, or not at all — while demand that would have carried them sits uncoordinated, unexpressed, and invisible.

 Covenant exists to fix that.